salexzee/Easify/README.md

 Now you can access all of the Easify methods by using dot notation.

+*Note: If you want to play around with Easify, visit easifyjs.com and open the console.
+There you can use the already setup `e` variable to run any of the Easify methods.*

 For example, find out if a number is odd or not:

 ```javascript